 “My first love will always be history but I’ve really enjoyed getting involved more on the tech side of education.
 There’s so much that we can do with new tools and teaching strategies to tap into how the brain works.”

-I also spend time working with school districts to implement curriculum mapping projects and guide classroom teachers through the process of creating high-quality Understanding by Design units.
 Other work includes developing training on the integration of reading and writing indicators into K-8 social studies curriculum.

 I recently redesigned my web site and am in the process of adding additional web 2.0 content.
 The most recent addition is a Tip of the Week that will also be sent via an automatic email program to interested teachers.